jmhobbs/pyUSB7/README.markdown

 ===========
 pyUSB7 is a collection of scripts designed for use with the USB7 hardware display kit from [Spiffie.org][1].
 These scripts use [pySerial][2] and are designed to run on Linux, but can be run on Windows.

+You can see a demo of some of the tools and effects at [http://www.youtube.com/watch?v=-TTQSIhLtIs]

 Why?
 ====
 Why not?
 This is a fun and easy piece of hardware, so why not have some fun and easy scripts available?